geekypedia/Rester/README.md

 - MySQL Adminer bundled at http://localhost:8080/admin/ Log on using correct database credentials and manage your database directly from within your browser.
 - Auto-generation of swagger-ui documentation on http://localhost:8080/docs/
 - Codeiad IDE bundled at http://localhost:8080/ide/ .
 Change your code on the fly from within your browser.
 See the output directly at http://localhost:8080/ide/workspace/your-project-folder
+- Two projects are already created in the IDE. 'web' and 'api'.
+Any APIs defined in api/index.php will be automatically loaded.
 - MySQL Relation support
 - File upload support
 - Custom API functions